 To protect the engine, any increase or decrease in power is limited by a rate of change, considering the warm-up respectively cool-down times.
-Therefore, depending on the magnitude of any change in power, it takes time to reach the required engine output; see the graphs and tables in this section (5.4.2).
+Therefore, depending on the magnitude of any change in power, it takes time to reach the required engine output; see the following graphs and tables.